“The Mona Lisa” by Leonardo da Vinci

 Before the 1911 theft, the Mona Lisa was not widely known outside the art world.
-The nearly two-year hunt across multiple continents helped to publicise the Mona Lisa to the public imagination.
+The nearly two-year hunt across multiple continents helped to publicise the Mona Lisa and increase awareness of this masterpiece in the public imagination.
 In 1956, the painting was damaged when a vandal threw acid at it, which provided more publicity and notoriety.
 That same year, a rock was thrown at the canvas which left some minor damage.

-Bulletproof glass was then used to protect the Mona Lisa.
-Which was fortunate when in 1974, a woman, upset by the museum’s policy for disabled people, sprayed red paint at the Mona Lisa.
+Bulletproof glass was then installed to protect the Mona Lisa, which was fortunate when in 1974, a woman, upset by the museum’s policy for disabled people, sprayed red paint at the Mona Lisa.
 More recently in 2009, a Russian woman, upset for being denied French citizenship, threw a ceramic teacup at the famous painting.

 In art terms, the Mona Lisa is the earliest Italian portrait to focus firmly on the sitter in a half-length portrait and set the standard for future artists.
 Depicting the subject in front of an imaginary landscape, Leonardo was one of the first painters to use perspective in this way.
 Da Vinci pioneered a shadowing technique at the corners of her lips and the corners of her eyes which give her a remarkably lifelike appearance and look of amusement.

-A copy of the Mona Lisa that was discovered in 2012 at as part of the Prado collection, in Madrid.
+A copy of the Mona Lisa.
+Discovered in 2012 as part of the Prado collection, in Madrid.

 Leonardo da Vinci was an Italian painter, draftsman, sculptor, architect, scientist and an engineer who was already famous in his lifetime and is today considered a genius.
 Leonardo’s masterpiece had considerable influence during his lifetime and continued to influence and attract lovers of history and art in our life.